 Curious about our classes and community work?
 Have fun, learn, and lend a hand with this great community of people!

-All upcoming events are listed on our CALENDAR, plus you can join our newsletter to be updated of new events as they approach!
-If there's an event that interests you, or you just want to get a better idea of what goes on behind the scenes, contact us! email@example.com
+All upcoming events are listed on our calendar, and you can subscribe to our newsletter or to our volunteer bulletin to receive updates on new events.
+If there's an event that interests you, or you just want to get a better idea of what goes on behind the scenes, contact us.

 GET DIRTY: Many of our volunteer opportunities take place in the field.
 These are often pop-up events that will be listed on our calendar.
 Some recurring volunteer events that happen every year include our Native Plant Salvages (January-March) and McLane Creek Nature Trail Work Parties (April - July).
 These are always a fun way to spend time outdoors with wonderful people, and to learn native plant ID!